Jem0/Patisserie-Cafe-Landing-Page/landing-cafe/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out the Patisserie and Café landing page.